Tear Staining - How To 'Visibly' Improve This Condition

-Alternatively try Overby Farm's Tear Stain Supplement.
+Our Tear Stain Supplement will help to get rid of tear staining and comes in the form of a tasty treat.
 These soft chews support the immune system and lubricate mucous membranes to help with tear stains.

 In addition to using an eye care product, owners could also consider modifying their pet's diet.
 Many commercially produced dog foods contain additives and colourings which may literally 'dye' the colour of the dog's tears.
 Whilst this discolouration may not be noticed on a darker coloured dog, it will be all too obvious on a white coated breed.
 Minerals in the water can also play their part so try filling your dog's water bowl with bottled or distilled water.
 Some people suggest adding a drop of apple cider vinegar to your dog's water bowl.
 I've never tried this myself but I would hazard a guess that your dog may not be too keen on the taste...